Lucy Shelton Caswell Reading Room at the Billy Ireland Cartoon Library & Museum

 The Billy Ireland Cartoon Library & Museum is part of The Ohio State University Libraries Special Collections.
 The Lucy Shelton Caswell reading room is used primarily for individual research and for use of the library collections.

-Before your Visit
+Preparing for your Research Visit

-Make an appointment & Send us a Request List
+Send us a Request List

 Review Reading Room Policies

-To prepare for your visit, please review our Reading Room Policies.
+In addition, please review our Reading Room Policies.
 These policies are in place to preserve and protect collection materials.
 For additional information on why these Special Collections policies are in place, please review this brief guide to Special Collections policies.

 Day of your Visit